cosmos/interchain-security/docs/docs/introduction/terminology.md

 Interchain Security is the Cosmos-specific category of Shared Security that uses IBC (Inter-Blockchain Communication).

+## Consumer Chain

+Chain that is secured by the validator set of the provider, instead of its own.
+Interchain Security allows a subset of the provider chain's validator set to validate blocks on the consumer chain.

 ## Replicated Security

 A particular protocol/implementation of Interchain Security that fully replicates the security and decentralization of a validator set across multiple blockchains.